AquisIgnisium/PythonProjects/README.md

 # PythonProjects
-My rand0om projects that are done for fun
+My random projects that are done for fun

+will update maybe once a month